Cox Engines Forum

 Back to top Go down

-On the Ramp Right Now: On the Ramp in NZ!!! - Page 28 Empty Re: On the Ramp Right Now: On the Ramp in NZ!!!
+On the Ramp Right Now! - Page 28 Empty Re: On the Ramp Right Now!

 Hey Kim and others.
 I just found this video taken two years ago at the same airfield where I attended the fly-in.
 In the video you'll see a large cypress tree to the right behind the shed.
 That's the very same tree that attacked the Dragon Rapide the other week as I watched on.